paytown/livefront-challenge/README.md

 ### Payton Lower

 Hello, and thank you for taking the time to review my take home assignment!

 To run this project you should have Node.js version 18+ installed.
 You should not need any API keys to run the project.
 Pull the repo down then run the following commands:

 ```
 # Install dependencies
 npm i

 # Run locally
-npm run local
+npm run dev

 # Run Jest tests
 npm run test